 Some of Dawn's achievements include being the Grand Prize Winner for the American Kennel Club's 2003 art contest.
 Her artwork is the inaugrual piece for a new series of art published by the American Kennel Club.
 She was also a finalist out of over 13,000 entries in the 2003 Artists Magazine contest.
-Her work has been featured on a number of magazine covers - including the January 2004 issue of the American Kennel Club "Gazette" and several issues of Pet Sitters International "The World of Professional Pet Sitting".
-Dawn is represented by the Pinnell Gallery in Southern Caifornia , a signature member of the Pastel Society of Amerca, a member of the Pastel Society of the West Coast, and is an artist registered with the American Kennel Club's Museum of the Dog.
+Her work has been featured on a number of magazine covers - including the January 2004 issue of the American Kennel Club "Gazette", several issues of Pet Sitters International "The World of Professional Pet Sitting" and the January 2017 cover of the Journal of the American Veterinary Medical Association (JAVMA).
+Dawn is represented by the Brandon Gallery in Southern Caifornia , a signature member of the Pastel Society of Amerca, a member of the Pastel Society of the West Coast, a member of the California Art Club, and is an artist registered with the American Kennel Club's Museum of the Dog.
 She is an internationally collected artist.

 In her spare time, Dawn shows her dogs.
 She has put American Kennel Club titles on all of her dogs.
 She has shown the youngest of the three to a Best in Show, Best in Specialty Show and Best of Opposite Sex at the 2003 AKC/Eukanuba National Championship - a premier show of dog shows with entries being by invitation only.
-Dawn has served on the Board of Directors for the local Irish Setter Club holding the position of president for two terms.
+Dawn has served on the Board of Directors for the local Irish Setter Club holding the position of president for two terms and is currently on the Board of Directors for the Irish Setter Club of America.
 She is also a professional member of the Cat Writers' Association and the Dog Writers' Association of America.
 Most recently, Dawn has illustrated a book titled, "Show Dogs Escape to the Seashore", written by Marsha Hall Brown, dog writer and AKC judge.

-Dawn currently lives in Southern California with her husband, Rich, some rollicking Irish Setters, some feisty cats and a variety of other critters.
+Dawn currently lives in Texas with her husband, Rich, some rollicking Irish Setters, her feisty Siamese cat named Rembrandt Blue, her fluffy chickens and a few other critters.

 Dawn painting at the Malibu Arts Festival.